SMC-AAU-CPH/smc-cph.github.io/_posts/2023-08-18-thomaseo-Team-U-first-post.md

 categories: people
 author: Tom Oldfield, Juliana Bigelow, Karenina Juarez
 image: /assets/image/2023_08_18_thomaseo_group.jpg
-excerpt: "Meet MCT’s three new first year students.
+excerpt: "Meet SMC’s three new first year students.
 Coming from the United Kingdom and the United States they have a wealth of diverse musical, professional and technological backgrounds."
 ---

 <img src="/assets/image/2023_08_18_thomaseo_group.jpg" width="50%" />

 # Team U
-MCT’s 2023 students, Tom, Karenina and Juliana, have all had strong backgrounds in music from an early age.
+SMC’s 2023 students, Tom, Karenina and Juliana, have all had strong backgrounds in music from an early age.
 Playing cello, singing and being a part of various music groups have defined large portions of their lives.

 Within the past five years each of the three members have gravitated towards various aspects of music technology.
-Working in live sound, with Max and experimenting with electronic music composition and performance have drawn them each to MCT to explore music technology more deeply.
+Working in live sound, with Max and experimenting with electronic music composition and performance have drawn them each to SMC to explore music technology more deeply.
 You can meet each of them below:

 <img src="/assets/image/2023_08_18_kareninj_individual.jpg" width="30%" />